epi2me-labs/wf-artic/README.md

-The workflow can currently be run using either [Docker](https://www.docker.com/products/docker-desktop) or [conda](https://docs.conda.io/en/latest/miniconda.html) to provide isolation of the required software.
-Both methods are automated out-of-the-box provided either docker of conda is installed.
+The workflow can currently be run using either [Docker](https://www.docker.com/products/docker-desktop) or [singularity](https://docs.sylabs.io/guides/latest/user-guide/) to provide isolation of the required software.
+Both methods are automated out-of-the-box provided either docker or singularity is installed.

 It is not required to clone or download the git repository in order to run the workflow.
 For more information on running EPI2ME Labs workflows [visit out website](https://labs.epi2me.io/wfindex).